jundalisay/superb/content/en/research/einstein/relativity/section-11.md

 ## Lorentz Transformation

-The relations must be so chosen that the law of the transmission of light in a vacuum is satisfied for lightrays with respect to `K` and `K'`. <!-- For the relative orientation in space of the co-ordinate systems indicated in the diagram (Fig. 2), this problem --> This is solved by equations known as the “Lorentz transformation.*”=
+The relations must be so chosen that the law of the transmission of light in a vacuum is satisfied for lightrays with respect to `K` and `K'`. <!-- For the relative orientation in space of the co-ordinate systems indicated in the diagram (Fig. 2), this problem --> This is solved by equations known as the “Lorentz transformation.*”:

 ``` elixir